Yahia995/traffic-monitoring-system/dashboard-frontend/README.md

 ```

 ### 3️⃣ Deploy
-Upload `dist/` contents to your web server.
+Upload `dist/` contents to your web server or CDN.

 ---